Your Life. Your Options. Your Health.

 As I got older, I knew my metabolism was slowing down and it was getting harder to lose my extra weight.
 I had tried various diets over the years, but nothing had worked.
 That’s when Mission Weight Management caught my attention.
 It was a structured program with a serious medical approach and I just knew I could make it work for me.

 When I entered the waiting room, I realized I wasn’t alone – everyone there had the same goals and faced the same challenges.
-Within five months, I lost 30 pounds, and now I am finally in control of my weight.
+Within five months, I lost 30 pounds, and now I am finally in control of my weight. *Results of patients receiving services through Mission Weight Management may vary by individual and are not guaranteed.

 Medical Weight Management - 4 Phases